Wiubiki/RPhelper_twow/README.md

 - **Mithyk** – Contributed many default RPs.
 - **Duerma** – Developer of RPHelper 2 (The Burning Crusade version).

-We did our best to track down the history of this add-on, but since it’s a **very old and discontinued project**, it was difficult to find all contributors.
+I did my best to track down the history of this add-on, but since it’s a **very old and discontinued project**, it was difficult to find all contributors.
-If we missed someone, we sincerely apologize—it wasn’t intentional!
+If I missed someone, I sincerely apologize—it wasn’t intentional!
 Feel free to reach out if you have more info.